 - the insertion of brief demonstrations during a lecture;

-- ask students to pause for 2 minutes three times during the lecture to consolidate their notes (student learned significantly more);
+- ask students to pause for 2 minutes three times during the lecture to consolidate their notes (students learned significantly more);

-- asking students to write down a brief statement of the mail point of the lecture
+- asking students to write down a brief statement of the main point of the lecture

 - to provide questions or test problems related to class content

-- to make suggestions for course improvement.
-This form of feedback can be used as a type of formative assessment of course effectiveness and as a basis for future course planning.
-It may also act to focus students’ attention on course content and as an accountability measure.
+- To make suggestions for course improvement.
+This feedback form can be used as a formative assessment of course effectiveness and as a basis for future course planning.
+It may also focus students’ attention on course content and as an accountability measure.

-- Cooperative learning is regarded as an important element of active teaching and small-group cooperative work during teaching sessions has been recommended in the context of large-class teaching at college level.
+- Cooperative learning is regarded as an essential element of active teaching, and small-group cooperative work during teaching sessions has been recommended in the context of large-class teaching at the college level.

 - Small-group work can contribute to effective teaching and learning by promoting cognitive elaboration, enhancing critical thinking, providing feedback, promoting social and emotional development, appreciating diversity and reducing student attrition.

-- Advancements in the use of technology to enhance teaching of large groups at tertiary level have also taken place in recent years with opportunities being provided for: online availability of course materials, discussion opportunities, feedback to students and assessment.
+- Advancements in the use of technology to enhance the teaching of large groups at the tertiary level have also taken place in recent years, with opportunities for online availability of course materials, discussion opportunities, feedback to students and assessment.